willjasen/raspberry-pi-env/README.md

 # raspberry-pi-env
-Sets up a Raspberri Pi with my commonly used applications and settings
+Sets up a Raspberri Pi with my commonly used environment

+This environment requires two slim profile USB flash drives in a RAID 0 span